 Deck Stain Calculator

-Gallons of stain needed for any deck size, with built-in coverage rates for semi-transparent, solid, oil-based, and water-based stains.
+Gallons of stain for any deck size, with coverage rates for semi-transparent, solid, oil-based, and water-based stains.
 Toggle railings and stairs to include their surface area.
 Imperial and metric units.

 Results

 Estimates only.
-Coverage rates are industry midpoints — manufacturer charts span ±25% based on application method, surface absorbency, and ambient conditions.
-Always check the can label for vendor-specific coverage and round up.
+Coverage rates are industry midpoints.
+Actual yield varies with application method, surface absorbency, and ambient conditions.
+Buy one extra gallon for touch-ups.

 Coverage rate reference

 Manufacturer-published coverage ranges by stain type and wood condition.
-Pick a midpoint for estimating; always confirm against the actual can label.
+Pick a midpoint for estimating, then confirm against the actual can label.

 | Stain type | Smooth wood | Rough/weathered |